Mumtaz12/Mumtaz12/README.md

 <!---
 Mumtaz12/Mumtaz12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile...
-You can click the Preview link to take a look at
+You can click the Preview link to take a look
 --->
 <div id="header" align="center">
 <h1>IN THE NAME OF ALLAH</h1>